mcauley-penney/visual-whitespace.nvim/readme.md

   }
 ```

-`visual-whitespace` comes with the following default settings:
+`visual-whitespace` comes with the following options and defaults:

 ```lua
     opts = {